Headquarters

 About

 Lights and Shadows was made with a few friends back in October, 2018.
-For this project we wanted our game to revolve around shaodows.
-When playing this puzzle platformer you have the ability manipulate shadows by conrolling the sun.
-When doing this your are forming platforms to traverse across.
+For this project we wanted our game to revolve around shadows.
+When playing this puzzle platformer you have the ability to manipulate shadows by controlling the sun.
+When doing this you are forming platforms to traverse across.
 At the moment there are only 5 levels out but more are currently being made.
 For this game I created the designs for each of the levels and all of the art assets.

 Video Gameplay